-Most 4-year colleges and universities require the SAT or ACT for admission.
+Four-year colleges and universities may require the SAT or ACT for admission.
 Many colleges are now test optional!
 SAT and ACT are accepted interchangeably at most colleges and universities… one test is not better than the other!
 It’s best to take both exams to see which results in a higher score.

 Fees are required to take the SAT and ACT exams.
 However, fee waivers are available to students who qualify.
 Please make note of dates and deadlines for each exam as late fees apply when registering late.

 Many colleges are now SAT/ACT Test Optional!
-View the list of colleges that are waiving the SAT/ACT testing for the 2021 School Year.
+View the list of colleges that are waiving the SAT/ACT testing.
 These colleges may or may not consider submitted scores when considering students for admission.
+Always check with the colleges you are interested in applying to regarding any testing requirements.

 Compare the SAT and ACT Exams